Essential Information About The Madrid Bus System

 Travelling Within The City on a Bus

-If you want to consult up to date timetables, or find out which number bus you need for your journey, then click here to go to the official EMT site
+If you want to consult up to date timetables, or find out which number bus you need for your journey, then visit the official EMT site

-tip The bus won't stop unless you flag it down!
+The bus won't stop unless you flag it down.
 If you are inside the bus, you must ring the bell for the next stop.

 Facilities on A Madrid Bus